 There is no time limit for when any of the 14 courses must have been completed.

 Online options for meeting IBLCE’s health science requirement

-As noted above, Breastfeeding Outlook provides convenient online education options for all of the “category 2” topics, except Basic Life Support.
+As noted above, we provides convenient online education options for all of the “category 2” topics, except Basic Life Support.
 You can pick up Basic Life Support with a CPR course at your local Red Cross, fire department; a Neonatal Pulmonary Resuscitation (NPR) course; or similar.

 When looking online for “category 1” courses, be familiar with the Health Sciences Summary.
 This will ensure that you fulfill requirements and are prepared to show documentation.